Cantharis livida - Soldier Beetle

 Soldier Beetle

 One of the commonest waterside beetles, this terrestrial insect is found in lowland and upland areas wherever there is rough grassland.
-Look out for Soldier Beetles wherever you see lots of thistles of various kinds as well as members of the family Apiaceae (formerly referred to as the umbellifers) such as Wild Carrot, Hemlock Water-dropwort and Hogweed.
+Look out for this particular Soldier Beetles wherever you see lots of thistles of various kinds.
+Like several other similar 'soldier beetles', they are also attracted to various members of the family Apiaceae (formerly referred to as the umbellifers) such as Wild Carrot, Hemlock Water-dropwort and Hogweed.

 Above: Soldier Beetles mating on flower head of Wild Carrot